EBZebra/docs/edge/source/guide/ShortcutCreator.md

 * **File structure must be replicated exactly** for proper shortcut operation.
 * Automatically generated shortcut **files and folders must not be modified by hand**.
 * **Customizing shortcut data files manually could result in unknown failures**.
-* **To change shortcut settings, use the Shortcut Creator utility** and redeploy.
+* **To change shortcut settings, use the Shortcut Utility** and redeploy.
 * Existing **shortcuts on target device(s) will be overwritten** when redeployed.

 ## Troubleshooting

 ![img](images/Utilities/Shortcut_Creator_05.jpg)

-For shortcut deployment, Shortcut Creator communicates with Android devices over USB using the Android Debug Bridge (ADB).
+For shortcut deployment, Shortcut Utility communicates with Android devices over USB using the Android Debug Bridge (ADB).
 To ensure that ADB is installed and communicating with a device:

 * Open a command prompt and navigate to the folder containing the adb.exe utility.
 * Run the "adb devices" command.
 The screen below shows a failed communication attempt followed by a successful one.